dhdaines/playa/README.md

 of what PDF refers to as the *graphics state*, which is accessible through `obj.gstate`.
-This is a mutable object, and since there are quite a few parameters in the graphics state, PLAYA does not create a copy of it for every object in the layout - you are responsible for saving them yourself if you should so desire.
-This is not particularly onerous, because the parameters themselves are immutable:
+This is a mutable object, and since there are quite a few parameters in the graphics state, PLAYA does not create a copy of it for every object in the layout.
+If you wish to reuse these objects, you should call `finalize` on them, which will freeze the graphics state and any other necessary context, allowing the object to be stored and reused *as long as the document exists*:

 ```python
 for obj in page: